YoussefMostafaMohammed/design-patterns-notes/README.md

 # Design Patterns

-This repository contains practical examples of **classic design patterns**.
+Welcome to **modern-cpp-notes**—a living notebook of Modern C++, covering design patterns, smart pointers, templates, OOP internals, and everything in between.

-Each design pattern has its own folder with explanations and example code demonstrating how to apply the pattern in real-world scenarios.
+The goal of this repository is not to list every design pattern that exists—instead, it focuses on a curated selection of the most important ones.
+Each pattern is explained with clear descriptions and sample implementations, giving you a practical understanding of how and when to use them in Modern C++.

 ---